-Reading chess books are one of the primary ways a chess player acquires knowledge.
+Reading chess books is one of the primary ways a chess player acquires knowledge.
 However, the most instructive and suitable chess books for beginners to advanced players are frequently debated.

 While these books may be of little help (if you don’t get tired of them), there are several enjoyable books to help you get the most out of your learning experience.

 Continue reading to discover the best chess books you should study as

 The Covid-19 pandemic lockdown, coupled with the Netflix series Queen’s Gambit, sparked a lot of interest in chess between 2019 and 2022.

 Recent stats indicate that more people have developed an interest in chess and are starting to learn the popular game.

 If you fall into this category, we’ve curated some of the best chess books to help you learn chess as a beginner.